 Fig. 4.
-Evolution of temperature, T, solute undersaturation, θ, and aperture profile, h, at the horizon along the radial direction, r. (a) Upon flowing into the horizon, the water quickly cools; the temperature curves overlap showing a relatively brief (~50 yr) approach to a quasi-steady thermal state. (b) Fluid cooling leads to a large increase in undersaturation, which first peaks and then decreases downstream due to the dissolution reaction. (c) Accordingly, the cave profile develops a pronounced maximum a few meters away from the inlet.
-In addition, as the cave widens (i.e., the growth of h with time) dissolution reaction becomes hindered by diffusion resulting in a gradual increase in undersaturation with its maximum moving progressively downstream (arrow in (b)).
+Temperature T, solute undersaturation θ, and aperture profile h as functions of the radial position r along the horizon. a Upon flowing along the horizon, the water quickly cools, and the temperature curves overlap, revealing a relatively rapid (≈50 yr) approach to a quasi-steady thermal state. b Fluid cooling leads to a large increase in undersaturation, which first peaks and then decreases downstream because of the dissolution reaction. c Accordingly, the cave profile develops a pronounced maximum a few meters from the inlet.
+In addition, as the cave widens (i.e., h increases over time), the dissolution reaction becomes hindered by diffusion, resulting in a gradual increase in undersaturation, with its maximum shifting progressively downstream [see arrow in (b)].

-The flow rate magnitude, Q, has an important effect on karstification, affecting the aspect ratio of the void created as a result of dissolution.
-We define the degree of dissolution focusing, η = hp/lv, as the ratio between the maximum (peak) aperture, hp, and the inner length of the void, lv, calculated from the interval in which h > 1.01h0 (Fig. 5).
-Lower flow rates elevate η, producing increasingly localized dissolution with time (measured here by the total fluid volume discharge, Vf = Qt).
-Higher flow rates result in a lower η (more elongated void) due to a twofold advective effect: (I) heat is transported further downstream, leading to more gradual cooling and renewed reactivity, and (II) undersaturated fluid has lower residence time and is flushed further away down the flow path, sustaining dissolution to a greater distance from the inlet.
+The flow rate Q significantly affects karstification through the aspect ratio of the void, which is created because of dissolution.
+We define the degree η = hp/lv of dissolution focusing as the ratio between the maximum (peak) aperture hp and the inner length lv of the void calculated from the interval over which h > 1.01h0 (Fig. 5).
+Lower flow rates elevate η, increasingly localizing the dissolution over time (measured here by the total fluid volume discharge, Vf = Qt).
+Higher flow rates result in a lower η (i.e., a more elongated void) due to a twofold advective effect: (i) heat is transported further downstream, leading to more gradual cooling and renewed reactivity, and (ii) the undersaturated fluid has a lower residence time and is flushed further down the flow path, thereby sustaining dissolution farther from the inlet.